redpanda-data/connect/website/docs/components/inputs/http_client.md

 ### `headers`

-`object` A map of headers to add to the request.
+A map of headers to add to the request.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `object`
+Default: `{"Content-Type":"application/octet-stream"}`

 ```yaml
 # Examples